Branding With Push Notifications 101

 Saving a falling brand

-Cart abandonments can plunge not only your sales but your brand value as well.
+Cart abandonment can plunge not only your sales but your brand value as well.
 Brands globally face an average cart abandonment rate of 69.23%, which is an indicator of customer rejection.
 As discussed earlier, similarly to recognition, rejection equals depreciated value.
 At this point, push notifications can save your brand from falling from grace.

 Push messages can encourage customers who abandoned carts to complete the purchase without being aggressive or interruptive.
 Automate triggered push messages, customize events to trigger these messages based on user activities.
 Sending the right message to the right customer can increase the efficacy of cart recovery push messages.

 To increase the probability of recovering brand value, automate a sequence of push messages, taking into account relevant time and copy.
 A sequence of three push messages would be favorable, anything more than that might agitate customers.
-One sequence can start out with a gentle reminder, the second one can highlight the urgency and the third and the last can provide an incentive.
+One sequence can start out with a gentle reminder, the second one can highlight the urgency, and the third and the last can provide an incentive.

 As brand marketers, understanding how users are reacting to your push messages is an important metric to consider.
 This becomes even more important since push messages on different channels, showcase different user behavior.
-So, if you are someone who is used to creating mobile push strategy, do not go in with the same idea when dealing with web push notifications, instead, learn how you can use different hacks to send better web push notifications.
+So, if you are someone who is used to creating mobile push strategies, do not go in with the same idea when dealing with web push notifications, instead, learn how you can use different hacks to send better web push notifications.

 Lastly, maintain a balance with your push messages – be it frequency or timing.
 Do not use them as just another tool for shouting out random sale messages.
 Be smart with your push strategy, your entire branding strategy depends on it.
 Rather than the brand, put the customer in the spotlight by creating push messages which help address customer needs.